Member Resources: HMSA Akamai Advantage Complete 2017

 Search for doctors, pharmacies, and other health care providers.

 Disclaimer: The pharmacy network and provider network may change at any time.
-You will receive notice when necessary.
+You’ll receive notice when necessary.

-Search for medications or download the latest version of our list of drugs in your plan.
+Search for medications or download your plan’s drug list.
 Find cost, availability, and any requirements.

 A comprehensive formulary is the entire list of drugs that your Part D plan pays for.

 The formulary may change at any time.
 We’ll let you know about any changes.

 The Evidence of Coverage contains details about your health plan.
 It includes important information such as phone numbers, a list of medical services your plan pays for, and your rights and responsibilities as an HMSA Akamai Advantage member.
 Please read this important document and keep it for reference.Download